Fi2zz/TypePicker/README.md

                 ],
                 days: [1, 5, 2, 6]
             });
-        //set data to DatePicker
-        // if you want to display your data,like price info on
+        // To display your data,like price info on date cell,
-        // date cell, you need to use `setData` to passing your
+        // use `setData` to pass data to `DatePicker` instance
-        // data to `DatePicker` instance,then listen to `data` event
+        // `setData` function will dispatch `data` event
-        // to do what you want to do

-       datepicker.setData(() => {
+        // setup a listener to handle it datepicker.setData(() => {